rnwolf/MOVE-Tracker/README.md

 cd MOVE-Tracker
 ```

 Open the Github site https://github.com/rnwolf/MOVE-Tracker Have a look at the README.
+You are most probably looking at it now.

-Download the python script and save it as move_tracker_report.py to the directory you created above.
+Download the python script, move_tracker_report.py, and save it as move_tracker_report.py to the directory you created above.

+Click on the link below here to open is up in raw text format.

 https://raw.githubusercontent.com/rnwolf/MOVE-Tracker/refs/heads/master/move_tracker_report.py